Baseng0815/vex/README.md

 Key | Description | Implemented?
 --- | ----------- | ------------
-hjkl | move left,down,up,right | no
+hjkl | move left,down,up,right | yes
 w | move to next word | no
 b | move to beginning of word | no e | move to end of word | no